flyingalex/Practical-Vim/README.md

 #PracticalVim

-I read the book *[Practical Vim: Edit Text at the Speed of Thought](https://www.amazon.com/Practical-Vim-Edit-Speed-Thought/dp/1680501275/ref=sr_1_1?ie=UTF8&qid=1488958924&sr=8-1&keywords=practical-vim)*, it's pretty awesome! so I want to do a note for this book.I will write all the skills in this article relared to the book.
+I read the book *[Practical Vim: Edit Text at the Speed of Thought](https://www.amazon.com/Practical-Vim-Edit-Speed-Thought/dp/1680501275/ref=sr_1_1?ie=UTF8&qid=1488958924&sr=8-1&keywords=practical-vim)*, it's pretty awesome! so I want to do a note for this book.I will write all the tips in this article relared to the book.

 Please read this article first [Seven habits of effective text editing](http://www.moolenaar.net/habits.html),which is very good for editor using.